monymony-public/react-native-tutorial/docs/Setting-tutorial/Basic-setting/Basic-settings.md

 You can skip this part if you are already familiar with android development environment.

 1. Install Android Studio
-    1. Choose a 'Custom' setup (installation type)
+    1. Choose a 'Custom' setup (Installation type)
     2. Check all of the following boxes
         + Android SDK
         + Android SDK Platform